 Below is the main office of the Crystal River National Wildlife Refuge, where my talented wildlife operations advisor, Operations Manger Sara Palmisano, gave me all kinds of tips on the local Refuge organization and, most importantly, locales that matched up what I wanted to do in Gulf Winds.

-Gulf Winds is now available at Amazon.com in paper and Kindle editions, and every eBook format imaginable for the B&N Nook, Apple iPad, and many other readers from your participating eBook dealer.
+Gulf Winds is now available at Amazon.com in paper and Kindle editions and eBooks from many other distributors (D2D, Smashwords, Apple, B&N, etc...).